Skip to main content

 DOWNLOAD YOUR COPY

-CAUSES AND PREVALENCE OF CBD IN THE UK
+PREVALENCE AND CAUSES OF CBD IN THE UK

 Corticobasal Degeneration – often abbreviated to CBD – is a rare but complex neurological disorder that has a notable impact within the UK.